-AUTHORIZATION FOR THE 2023 BONDS
+AUTHORIZATION FOR THE 2025 BONDS

-The 2023 Bonds are issued under and authorized pursuant to the Constitution and laws of the State including, particularly, the Act and the Bond Resolution.
+The 2025 Bonds are issued under and authorized pursuant to the Constitution and laws of the State including, particularly, the Act and the Bond Resolution.

-The financing plan of the Authority regarding the 2023 Bonds was reviewed by the Local Finance Board of the Division of Local Government Services within the State Department of Community Affairs (the "Local Finance Board") at a meeting held on December 14, 2022.
-On said date, the Local Finance Board passed separate resolutions approving: (i) the method proposed for funding the costs of the 2023 Project and the terms of the financing; and (ii) the issuance by the County of the County Guaranty.
-The Authority confirmed the findings of the Local Finance Board by resolution adopted on January 19, 2023.
+The financing plan of the Authority regarding the 2025 Bonds was reviewed by the Local Finance Board of the Division of Local Government Services within the State Department of Community Affairs ("Local Finance Board") at a meeting held on December 11, 2024.
+On said date, the Local Finance Board passed separate resolutions: (i) providing positive findings as to the method for the proposed funding of the costs of the 2025 Project and the terms of the financing; and (ii) positive findings for the final adoption by the County of an ordinance authorizing and approving the provision by the County of the County Guaranty by amendment to an existing guaranty ordinance of the County (as further described herein).
+The Authority will confirm the findings of the Local Finance Board by resolution to be adopted on or around July 17, 2025.

 In addition, in accordance with the provisions of the New Jersey Solid Waste Utility Control Act, N.J.S.A.
-48:3-9 and the regulations promulgated pursuant thereto, the Authority submitted a petition with the State Department of Environmental Protection ("NJDEP") requesting approval to issue the 2023 Bonds and a waiver from the NJDEP's policy requiring competitive sale of the 2023 Bonds ("Petition").
-The NJDEP issued its Solid Waste Order, dated February 8, 2023, approving the Petition, including the issuance of the 2023 Bonds.
+48:3-9 and the regulations promulgated pursuant thereto, the Authority submitted a petition with the State Department of Environmental Protection ("NJDEP") requesting approval to issue the 2025 Bonds and a waiver from the NJDEP's policy requiring competitive sale of the 2025 Bonds ("Petition").
+The NJDEP issued its Solid Waste Order, dated February 21, 2025, approving the Petition, including the issuance of the 2025 Bonds.

-PURPOSE OF THE 2023 BOND ISSUE
+PURPOSE OF THE 2025 BOND ISSUE

-General - The 2023 Project
+General - The 2025 Project

-The 2023 Bonds are being issued by the Authority to provide funds which will be used to finance: the costs of acquisition, design, construction and equipping of a new landfill cell (Cell 16) at the Authority-owned Landfill located at the Gloucester County Solid Waste Complex ("Complex") in the Township of South Harrison, in the County, to increase the waste disposal capacity of the Landfill; (ii) the costs of acquisition, design, and construction of other related capital improvements at the Complex; and (iii) the costs of issuance of the 2023 Bonds (collectively, the "2023 Project").
+The 2025 Bonds are being issued by the Authority to provide funds which will be used to finance: (i) the costs of acquisition, design, construction and equipping of new landfill cells (Cell 17 and 18) at the Authority-owned Landfill located at the Complex in the Township of South Harrison, in the County, to increase the waste disposal capacity of the Landfill; (ii) the costs of acquisition, design, and construction of other related capital improvements at the Complex; and (iii) the costs of issuance of the 2025 Bonds.
 The Authority anticipates that it will need to issue other Series of Additional Bonds in order to finance the costs of construction of the continued expansion of the Landfill and other capital improvements to the Complex as and when deemed necessary.
 See "THE AUTHORITY - The Landfill" herein.

-DESCRIPTION OF THE 2023 BONDS
+DESCRIPTION OF THE 2025 BONDS